manimal1/kaizo-assessment/README.md

-# Simple API
+# Kaizo assessment

-This is a simple API starter project.
+This is a simple SPA that queries the [Giphy API](https://developers.giphy.com/docs/api/).\
+Enter a search item in the input and click the button to retrieve related gifs.

 ## Available Scripts